- Explore this Career

 - Information Sessions

 - Essential Nursing Skills

 - Course Descriptions

 - Contact Information

 The Practical Nursing program prepares the student to care for patients with a variety of common medical-surgical problems in various stages of illness.
 The licensed practical nurse is dedicated to helping assess the patient's physical and mental health, including the patient's reaction to illnesses and treatment regimens; recording and reporting the results of the nursing assessment; participating in implementing the health care plan developed for the patient by other authorized health care professionals; reinforcing the teaching and counseling of a registered nurse, licensed physician, or dentist; and recording and reporting the nursing care rendered and the patient's response to that care.

-Approved by the North Carolina Board of Nursing and accredited by the National League for Nursing Accrediting Commission, the three-semester program involves both classroom and clinical activities.
+Approved by the North Carolina Board of Nursing and accredited by the Accreditation Commission for Education in Nursing (ACEN), the three-semester program involves both classroom and clinical activities.

 3343 Peachtree Road NE, Suite 850